Discover the Culinary Delights of Southwest France

 Specialities of the Limousin

-- Limousin soup with bacon, potatoes, and turnip Mique - Giant dumpling cooked in stew with pork and vegetables
+- Mique - Giant dumpling cooked in stew with pork and vegetables

 - Galetou - Salted buckwheat pancakes with ham and cheese

-- Limousin Cider - An excellent apple juice
+- Limousin cider and apple juice

 Insert caption